baselbers/woocommerce-pdf-invoices/readme.txt

 1. General settings
 2. Template settings
-3. View or Cancel the invoice from the order page.
+3. View or Cancel invoice from the order page.
-4. Create a new invoice from the order page.
+4. Create new invoice from the order page.
-5. View the invoice from the shop order page.
+5. View invoice from the shop order page.
+6. Download invoice from account.
-6. Nice and clean invoice template with the ability to change the color.
+6. Nice and clean template with refunds, different tax rates, the ability to change the color and more!

 == Installation ==